 - “Did your brother get what he wanted?”

 - “Would you do the same thing next time, or do you think you might try something different?”

 - “What do you think you might try?”

 - “What would happen then?”

 Listen, nod, repeat to be sure you understand.
 Stay warm and non-judgmental.
 Keep your sense of humor, so when your child says "Next time I'll smash him!" you can simply answer "Hmmm....what might happen then?"
 Try not to jump in to evaluate or lecture.
-Reflection is how children develop integrity and judgment.
+Reflection is how children develop judgment.
 Good judgment often develops from bad experience.